 Hardware may not be at the top of your kitchen to-do list, but the look and function of kitchen hardware—and, particularly, a kitchen faucet—can play a substantial role in design and utility.
 With myriad options on the market, determining which faucet is the right one for you might feel like a guessing game.
 Between stylistic differences (pull-down, pull-out), functional differences (single-handle, dual-handle), and technological advancements (touchless, one-touch), the list of faucet possibilities can seem endless.
 For example, our best overall pick the WEWE Single-Handle Brushed Nickel Pull-Out Faucet is a single-handle faucet that also pulls down.

 These are the best kitchen faucets to buy right now, broken down by category.
 No matter what it is you’re looking for in this bit of home hardware, the right choice for you is in here.

-Best Overall: WEWE Single-Handle High-Arc Brushed Nickel Pull-Out Faucet
+Wewe Single-Handle High-Arc Pull-Out Faucet

 Kohler K-596-VS Simplice Kitchen Faucet

 This pull-down faucet, in stainless steel, has a three-function spray head.
 The head’s pressure can stream, boost, and sweep—three separate water pressures for separate jobs.
 The boost function increases water flow by 30 percent, while the sweep function offers an angled spray for removing food and debris from pots, pans, and dishes.